Gallery

 ‘Spirit Pole’, journeys forward through the creation of a largish piece that exhibits beauty, movement, form and balance.
 I am more likely to suggest that ‘Spirit Pole’ is representation of organic forms, flowing and interacting in unison.

-The greatest challenge when I was creating this piece was to maintain a balance/flow.
+The greatest challenge, when I was creating this piece was to maintain a balance/flow.
 How each shape interacts with the other, within the context of this sculpture.
+Every face achieves this balanced interaction and is notably a favourite piece expressed by many.
+Here I wanted to create a piece that was subject to feeling rather than thinking.

 A mirrored patern representing smooth chiseled finish.
 Could be seen as a fish, or aseated contemplative person.

-’The Beginning’ evolved from my need to create a piece that contained, centred and balanced me in the process of creation.
-It had parameters that held me to account and lines that guided me.
-Previous to ‘The Beginning’, my approach was wildly, intuitively express and boundaries of creation were more broader of field.
+‘The Beginning’ evolved from a need to create a piece that felt to be centred and balanced.
+'The Beginning' had parameters that held me to account and lines to guide.
+Previous to ‘The Beginning’, my approach was wildly expressed and boundaries of creation were more broader of field.
 Psychologically, this approach can be very demanding; especially after creating ‘Ocean’.
-Meditatively carved, I felt peaceful and it felt like a beginning, a new approach to sculpting and a better sense of well-being.
-Sugar Gum Sleeper - 1390 x 190 x 70.
-Mounted onto a metal base of 840 X 200 X 80.
-Overall height of 2230.
+Meditatively carved, I felt peaceful in connecting to this piece and the creative process.
+It was like a beginning of a new approach to sculpting, providing me a better sense of well-being.
+Natural patterns and a rhythmic structure of which one shape shoulders another.

 An unfurling notion of form.
 Like a fern unravelling to open, to grow.
 Manifested in a structural post.
 What exists inside the post?